-- (a) Club and organization activities shall comply with College Standards of Student Conduct. - (b) Charter clubs shall file a written constitution and roster of officers and members in the Student Affairs office. - (c) Officers shall be regular students (as defined in Section I of the Associated Students Government Constitution) who are in "Good Standing" and who have not held an officer position in the chartered club for more than two years.
+- (a) Club and organization activities shall comply with College Standards of Student Conduct. - (b) Charter Clubs must charter and submit shall file a written constitution annually and provide a roster of officers and members by the first month of every semester in the Student Affairs office. - (c) Officers shall be regular students (as defined in Section I of the Associated Students Government Constitution) who are in "Good Standing" and who have not held an officer position in the chartered club for more than two years.
 A current list of officers shall at all times be on file in the office of the Dean of Student Affairs & Enrollment Services. - (d) Members of the club shall be enrolled in at least 6 units.
 Academic and honor clubs may have fewer than eight members when approved by the Student Affairs Committee. - (e) Organizations shall avail themselves to faculty members and shall secure the services of a certificated faculty advisor. - (f) All club receipts and expenditures must be maintained by the College's banking facilities and shall be subject to review by the Vice President of Student Services.
 All receipts and expenditures must be consistent with the club's stated purposes. - (g) The club advisor must be present at all club meetings. - (h) Organizations must comply with Associated Students Government and District regulations and procedures for approval of and for planning activities. - (i) Chartered clubs who fail to comply with the above requirements are subject to loss of chartered status. - (j) Any student who meets the unit requirements to hold an elected or appointed office at the time the student is elected or appointed shall be allowed to complete that term office even though the student's total units may exceed the unit limit requirement.